Distinctive GWBs from eccentric inspiraling SMBH binaries with a DM spike: Results and analysis

 For a marginally small initial eccentricity, for example, $e_0=10^{-2}$, the peak of the broken power law would be further flattened into an intermediate power-law section for shallower DM spikes, and the frequency ranges dominated by DM and GW will shrink accordingly.
 Although the initial eccentricity $e_0$ is marginally small, it can still grow to a considerable value in the process of evolution, and cause a certain degree of depression in $h_c$.
 This relatively flat transition section is similar to the deviation from the single power law in the NANOGrav 15-yr data with the help of DM spike for circular binaries~\cite{Shen:2023pan}.
 Only in our case, we do not need such a large DM spike index anymore~\cite {Shen:2023kkm}, but a marginally small initial eccentricity in a shallower DM spike would do the same job.

+Considering a range of possible suppression factors $\xi$ that represent the suppression of the self-interacting dark matter spike relative to the cold dark matter spike as shown in Fig.~\ref{fig:xi_vary}.
+It can be seen that as the suppression factor decreases (namely an increasing suppression effect), the peak of the broken power law would move to the upper left of the figure, which is similar to the effect of reducing $\gamma_\mathrm{sp}$.
+This suggests that compared to cold dark matter, self-interacting dark matter tends to have a larger $\gamma_\mathrm{sp}$ to explain the PTA data.
+Meanwhile, as the suppression factor decreases, one significant difference compared to the reducing of $\gamma_\mathrm{sp}$ is that the fitted infrared slope $k$ at low frequencies remains a constant since $\gamma_\mathrm{sp}$ is fixed, and the other is the difference between two $h_c$ with different initial eccentricities would decrease (since the decrease of dark matter density).

 For the initial eccentricity increasing from $e_0=0$ to a marginally small value $e_0=10^{-2}$ and finally to an ordinarily small value $e_0=10^{-1}$ as shown in Fig.~\ref{fig:Res_fixgamma} with $\gamma_\mathrm{sp}=0.5$ fixed by considering the backreaction from the SMBHB formation to the DM spike~\cite{Merritt:2002vj}, the usual turnover-bump-flatter GW spectrum~\cite{Enoki:2006kj,Sesana:2013wja,Huerta:2015pva,Chen:2016zyo,Kelley:2017lek,NANOGrav:2023hfp} in the characteristic strain $h_c(f)$ gradually exhibits a new non-trivial structure with more and more oscillations at lower and lower frequencies.
-These oscillations can be viewed as the envelope of the superposition of different harmonics as shown in Fig.~\ref{fig:Res_WithoutDM}, where we illustrate with a red dotted curve for the superposition of the first 20 harmonics shown in solid colored curves with $e_0=0.1$ and $\gamma_\mathrm{sp}=0.5$.
-When summing more harmonics, this oscillation feature remains intact but only with the dip moving to a higher frequency until it totally disappears, as shown illustratively with green and blue dotted curves from summing $n=50, 2000$ harmonics, respectively.
-Note here that we have checked numerically the results will converge for $n\gtrsim1000$ as the total signal from summing $n=1000$ harmonics is almost indistinguishable from that of the $n=2000$ case.
+These oscillations can be viewed as the envelope of the superposition of different harmonics as shown in Fig.~\ref{fig:Res_WithoutDM}, where we illustrate with a red dotted curve for the superposition of the first 20 harmonics shown in solid colored curves with $e_0=0.1$, $\gamma_\mathrm{sp}=0.5$ and $\xi=1$.
+To better understand these oscillations, one can choose an arbitrary single harmonic with $2\leq n\leq20$ and focus on the low-frequency band corresponding to the oscillation feature, where a lower peak always follows a higher peak.
+The underlying reason behind this is that the contribution of the coefficients $C_{+,\times}^{(n)}$ and $S_{+,\times}^{(n)}$ in Eq.~(\ref{eq:series}) to a single harmonic for any given $n$, $C_{+}^2+C_{\times}^{2}+S_{+}^{2}+S_{\times}^{2}$, is not a monotonic function of the eccentricity $e$.
+In fact, as $e$ increases, the total contribution drops rapidly after reaching a peak (the position of the peak roughly corresponds to $e=0.8$, which depends on $n$), which would cause $h_c$ of single harmonic to be significantly suppressed when the eccentricity is large.
+Note that in this case, the contribution of the baseline in Fig.~\ref{fig:Res_varybase} dominates, and its eccentricity corresponds to an increase, decrease, and then increase in $C_{+}^2+C_{\times}^{2}+S_{+}^{2}+S_{\times}^{2}$, resulting in two peaks of single harmonic $h_c$.
+As for the height difference between the two peaks, the contribution of $a$ and $\dot a$ should also be considered.